Predestination

 But compare Peter to Judas.
 Again at the Last Supper, Jesus said “very truly, I tell you, one of you will betray me.”
 John asked, “Lord, who is it?”
 Jesus said, “the one to whom I give this piece of bread when I have dipped it in the dish.”
 Then he dipped the bread and gave it to Judas.
 Judas then made his mind up to turn Christ over to the authorities.
 Jesus said to him, “What you must do, do it quickly” (John 13:21-30).
 Of course, this story turns out much differently than Peter’s.
 Judas despaired, hanged himself, and Jesus declared “it would have been better for him not to have been born” (Matt 26:24).

-As God chooses some for salvation, others He permits to sin (Summa, Q23 A3).
-God “loved Jacob and hated Esau” (Malachi 1:3).
-But it is not as if God causes certain men to sin the way he causes certain men to perform good works.
-That is, whereas salvation is a cooperative act in which “man plans his way, but God directs his steps” (Prov 16:9), reprobation is when man plans his way, and God lets him.
-We see this manifested in Jesus’ response to Judas – permissive, but not encouraging.
-If that all still sounds like God is causing the sin, return to the analogy of the sun.
-The sun can only cause light; darkness has no “cause,” it is the absence of light.
-If a man erects an obstacle between himself and the sun, who will say the sun is at fault for not illuminating his vision?
+As God chooses from the foundation of the world to save some, others He chooses to permit to sin unto damnation (Summa, Q23 A3).
+God “loved Jacob and hated Esau”; that is, God willed more good for Jacob than Esau (Malachi 1:3).
+The lack of willingness to save some is called reprobation.
+God’s decree of reprobation is final and unconditional, but in no way causes sin; sin comes entirely from man’s defective will.
+That is, salvation is a cooperative act in which “man plans his way, but God directs his steps” (Prov 16:9), reprobation is when man plans his way, and God lets him.
+We see this in Jesus’ response to Judas – permissive, but not encouraging.
+Return to the analogy of the sun.
+If a man closes his eyes, who would blame the sun for his blindness?
+Who would say blindness is anyone’s fault but his?

 We have already discussed that it is always a good thing when God’s mercy molds someone into sainthood.
-But reprobation is a different story.
-It is good to rehabilitate an imprisoned man (salvation), but it is not good to imprison an innocent man.
-Likewise, God does not desire damnation for anyone while they are yet innocent.
-It is in this antecedent sense we say God desires all men to be saved.
-It is only after one resists grace and freely sins that God wishes to justly punish them.
-And how does God punish sin?
-By revoking His grace.
-While God is bound by justice to provide all men sufficient grace for salvation, He is not bound to provide sufficient grace all the time.
-A wise parent denies allowance to a child who continually spoils it; likewise, God wisely denies the power of grace to those who abuse it.
+But punishment is a different story.
+It is good to desire to rehabilitate an imprisoned man (salvation), but it is not good to desire to imprison an innocent man.
+Likewise, it is only after one resists grace and freely sins that God desires vengeance.
+And how does God manifest vengeance?
+By denying the grace necessary for rehabilitation, as a parent wisely and justly denies an allowance to a child who uses it to buy drugs.
+While God is bound by justice to provide all men sufficient grace for salvation, He is not bound to provide extraordinary grace to rehabilitate the degenerate sinner.
+God punishes the sinner by giving them up to their desires, permitting them to sin more, deadening their conscience and developing a disgusting “reprobate mind” steeped in evil (Rom.
+1:28).

 So, God did not use His divine power to make Judas fail, nor was God like a negligent captain who failed to be at the helm when He should’ve been.
 Rather, “[God] called, and was refused” (Prov.
 1:24).
 God, in His wisdom, has “arranged all things, by measure, and number and weight” (Wis.
 11:20).
 He knows when a man has truly given himself to sin, and when this moment occurs, God lets him go.
 God, seeing that Judas’ heart truly belonged to sin, left him to “go to his own place” (Acts 1:25).
 God permitted this final betrayal as the natural consequence of many previous betrayals.